opstower-ai/devops-ai-open-leaderboard/README.md

 ## Contact Info

-Reach out to me at derek@dlite.cc if you have general questions about this leaderboard.
+Reach out derek@opstower.ai if you have general questions about this leaderboard.